Retirement Spending Smile or Lumpy Expenses?

 Key Point About Lumpy Medical Expenses

 This brings me to a key take-home point.
 Concerns about lumpy medical expenses are common.
 However, it is important to note that most folks have medical insurance in retirement.
-So, while medical costs are common lumpy expenses, they are often mitigated by the presence of insurance.
+So, while medical costs are common lumpy expenses, insurance often mitigates them.

 As represented in Figure 3, the median cost of health care doesn’t go up significantly over time.
 With insurance, healthcare costs are more like fixed expenses.
 However, the distribution curve has expensive outliers or a fat right tail.
 Note the 95th percentile costs are going up sharply late in life.